pemensik/rpm-gitprep/README.md

 ```

 It would mark commits with original patch name, patch number.
 If commit was originally output of git format-patch, commit message would be intact.

+== git-export-patches ==

+A tool to export patches applied by gitprep back to separate patches.
+Useful to update patches in dist-git after rebase.